 - The nursing home provided adequate care according to industry standards;

-Typical evidence in these cases include:
+Typical evidence in these cases includes:

 - eyewitness accounts;